THE ORIGINS

 SUMMARY

-The development of the ancient practice of partial circumcision is shrouded in mystery, (Please note, the author does not discuss any value for the routine modern full circumcision)..
+The development of the ancient practice of partial circumcision is shrouded in mystery, (Please note, the author is not discussing full circumcision as practiced in the modern times)..
 Experts in anthropology and more recently psychology have been

 unable to establish the origin of the practice of routine male circumcision.